-The Ultimate Miniquad “Getting Started” Guide
+The Ultimate Drone Racing Guide

-The goal of the drone racing guide is to:
+To summarize, the goal of the drone racing guide is to:

 - Provide a neatly-organized directory of articles and videos that can get a newbie with absolutely no experience in the hobby flying.

-Having said that, let’s get into it.
+Having said that, let’s get into it!

 Section 1: Radio Control, FPV, and miniquad basics (learn to fly)

 This section documents the basics on drones / quadcopters / multicopters / etc. This is a great place to start if you want to learn the basics, refresh on terminology, or want to start training without actually buying anything too expensive.
+If you are looking for information on how to start flying quadcopters, simulators for training, and introductory knowledge, this is definitely the section for you!

 - Types of drones – toys, racers, and more!